 The Community Access Training Program provides evidence-based, learning experiences in the community for adults with autism spectrum disorder and other developmental disabilities who have completed high school.
 This program will build on each participant’s individualized strengths to engage in new community experiences, practice social skills, practice independent living skills, and obtain valuable safety skills required to access their community.
-Els For Autism will maintain a ratio of 1 staff for every 3 participants throughout the program.
+Els For Autism will maintain a ratio of one staff for every three participants throughout the program.

 Els for Autism Community Access Training Program is designed to meet the needs of individuals ready to:

 • access the community to practice independent living skills